wXyz0326/wXyz0326/README.md

   [gmail]: mailto:superdev678@gmail.com
   [telegram]: https://t.me/wxyz0326

-  Hi, I'm 🥇[wXyz](https://t.me/wxyz0326/)🥇 , As a Senior Developer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.
+  As a Senior Developer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.

 My major skills are blockchain-based web and mobile application development.
 I have good experience with Blockchain, Bitcoin, Ethereum, Tron, Yield Farming, Swap, Smart Contract, NFT marketplace, and Exchange site.